Nando-C/Nando-C/README.md

 ## Hi guys! 👋

-I am Nando a Full Stack Developer with a degree in Electronics Engineering and vast experience delivering projects around the globe.
+I am Nando a Full Stack Developer with a degree in Electronics Engineering and background experience delivering mechanical & automation projects around the globe.

 ## 🛠 Technologies & Tools